All the “Quotes” Winston Churchill Never Said (2)

-“A”Red Herrings”: Fake Churchill Quotes (or things he said quoting someone else), continued from Part 1.… Compiled for the next expanded edition of Churchill by Himself.
+“Red Herrings”: Fake Churchill Quotes (or things he said quoting someone else), continued from Part 1.… Compiled for the next expanded edition of Churchill by Himself.
 Chapter references are to current editions of that book.

 “If you’re going through hell, keep going” is the most common counterfeit.
 Heard by everyone from presidents to comics, it is sheer fantasy—Churchill wasn’t given to such redundancy.
 What’s your favorite among these Red Herrings?
-Mine is the one about golf, which I experienced personally before I wisely gave it up.
+Mine is the one about golf, which I experienced personally before I wisely gave the game up.

-Fanatic – Free Lunch
+Fanatic – France

-Fanatic: A fanatic is someone who won’t change his mind, and won’t change the subject.
+Fanatic: A fanatic is someone who won’t change his mind and won’t change the subject.

-- Often attributed to Churchill or President Truman.
+• Often attributed to Churchill or President Truman.
 “Among quotes I see often, but without a source.
 I doubt that it’s Truman, or, if he ever said it, that the quotation originated with him.” – Ralph Keyes, editor, The Quote Verifier.

 Fear and Courage: Fear is a reaction.
 Courage is a decision. • No attribution.

-Feet first: Not feet-first, please!
+Feet-first: Not feet-first, please!

-- Supposedly said in 1962 to the stretcher-bearer after breaking his leg at Monte Carlo, but no quotes resembling this can be tracked.
+• Supposedly said in 1962 to the stretcher-bearer after breaking his leg at Monte Carlo, but no quotes resembling this can be tracked.

 First Thoughts: Distrust first thoughts—they are usually honest.

-- Churchill uttered these words in Parliament, 15 July 1948, but he put quote marks around them, and preceded them by saying, “As the cynic has said…”
+• Churchill uttered these words in Parliament, 15 July 1948, but he put quote marks around them, and preceded them by saying, “As the cynic has said…”

 Fools: The greatest lesson in life is to know that even fools are right sometimes • No attribution.